drumnation/drumnation.github.io/_posts/2017-12-18-reactjs-to-reactnative-end-of-year-2017.markdown

 [![reactnative-vs-reactjs](/images/reactjs-to-reactnative/react-dom.png)](https://medium.com/@jiyinyiyong/virtual-dom-is-the-new-ir-67839bcb5c71)

-This may seem obvious, but if you hadn't thought about it before it greatly changes which npms components you'll be able use in your app.
-In ReactNative there is no DOM.
+This may seem obvious, but if you hadn't thought about it before it greatly changes which npm/yarn components you'll be able use in your app.
+In React-Native there is no DOM.
 Therefore, any component designed in such a way that requires a DOM will not work at all in React-Native.

 This means that when you're searching for a doohicky that does something, make sure you are googling `react-native-DOOHICKY` and not just `react-DOOHICKY`.